History of the Portuguese Communist Party: 1970s

 One year after the revolution, the first democratic elections took place to elect the parliament that would write a new Constitution to replace the Constitution of 1933.
 The Party achieved 12.52% of the voting and elected 30 MPs.
 In the summer of 1975 the revolutionary process reached its climax, and the government of Vasco Gonçalves, influenced by the left, was under attack from the Socialist Party and the right-wing.
 Several rallies and demonstrations both in support of and against the government were being held.
 During the summer, several party offices were attacked, pillaged or set on fire.
 On July 19 a major rally organized by the Socialists against the party was held in Lisbon.
 In August, nine influential military officers (the Group of 9) issued a document against Vasco Gonçalves and the Movement of the Armed Forces.
 In the following months the tension continued between the PCP and the moderated parties.
 In September, Gonçalves was replaced by Pinheiro de Azevedo.
 The divisions inside the military were growing, and, on November 25, a coup attempt by the radical left was thwarted by the right wing military.
 In the aftermath, the party was attacked by the remaining forces, but a notable speech by Melo Antunes, a member of the Group of 9, asserted the importance of the PCP inside the Portuguese democratic regime.

-In the following months, the attacks against party offices continued with a lower intensity, however.
-In 1976, the building of the current democratic regime was starting and, on April 2, the new democratic constitution, which included several references to "Socialism" and a "Classless Society", was approved with the party's support.
-On April 25, the second democratic election was carried out and the party raised its share of the vote to 14.56% and 40 MPs.
-In June, the first democratic presidential election was held and the party's candidate, Octávio Pato, garnered 7.5% of the votes.
-The winner of the election was Ramalho Eanes, an officer of the moderate military wing.
+In 1976, after the approval of the constitution, the second democratic election was carried out and the PCP raised its share of the vote to 14.56% and 40 seats.
+In the same year, the first Avante!
+Festival took place, and the eighth congress was held in Lisbon from 11–14 November.
+The congress mainly stated the need to continue the quest for socialism in Portugal and the need to defend the achievements of the revolution against what the party considered to be a political step backward, led by a coalition of the Socialist Party and the right-wing Centro Democrático Social, who opposed the agrarian reform process.

-In that same year, the first Avante!
-Festival took place.
-The festival would become a major political and cultural event in Portugal and is still held yearly, as of 2006.
-The eighth congress was held in Lisbon from November 11–14.
-The congress mainly stated the need to continue the quest for Socialism in Portugal and the need to defend the achievements of the Revolution against what the party considered to be a political step backward, led by a coalition of the Socialist Party and the right-wing Centro Democrático Social, who were opposed to the Agrarian Reform process.
-In December, in the first local election, the party, in coalition with the Portuguese Democratic Movement and the People's Socialist Front, attained 18% of the vote, electing 37 mayors.
+In 1979, the party carried out its ninth congress, which analyzed the state of the post-revolutionary Portugal, right-wing politics and the party's struggles to keep the nationalized economy.